chrissietina92/gift-of-language/README.md

 <i>Before using the application, users must create a new account or log in with their account.
 The Gift of Language members can then experience these features: </i>

-* daily word of the day
+* Daily Word Scheduler
+* New Word Generator
-* search words and its definition
+* Search words and their definitions
-* display previous learnt words
+* Display previously learnt words
-* streaks
+* Daily streaks